 - Miscarriage in pregnant females

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you as well as information on the lifestyle of the cat such as is it allowed outside and does it hunt?
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history.
 Tests will be necessary to diagnose leptospirosis, which may include:

 Microscopic agglutination test (MAT): This is the most common test used in the diagnosis of leptospirosis.
 The test detects antibodies specific for the leptospira bacteria.
 Two tests are performed two weeks apart which should show an increase in antibodies (four-fold).